FuzzyIdeas/MusicDecoy/README.md

     - Problem: *disables the Play button completely*
 - [noTunes](https://github.com/tombonez/noTunes) which listens for launched apps and kills Music as soon as it is launched
     - Problem: *it does use a tiny bit of CPU in the background* although checking for launched apps is very little work
-    - Advantage: *it can launch a custom app on Play* which this app can't do

 ## *Frequently* asked questions?